tf0rs/forta-changenow-funding-agent/README.md

 Describe each of the type of alerts fired by this agent

 - FUNDING-CHANGENOW-NEW-ACCOUNT
-  - Fired when a transaction from the ChangeNow hot wallet is to a new EOA address
+  - Fired when a transaction from the ChangeNOW hot wallet is to a new EOA address
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes the amount funded, and the receiving address

 - FUNDING-CHANGENOW-LOW-AMOUNT
-  - Fired when a transaction from the ChangeNow hot wallet is under a certain threshold
+  - Fired when a transaction from the ChangeNOW hot wallet is under a certain threshold
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes the threshold for this agent, the amount funded, and the receiving address